yaroslaff/hashget/README.md

 ~~~
 # hashget-admin --purge wordpress-5.1.1-ru_RU.zip
 ~~~
+(you can get index filename with `hashget-admin --list -p PROJECT` command)

-Now, if you will make hashget --pack it it will make huge 22M archive again, our magic is lost...
+Now, if you will make hashget --pack , it will make huge 22M archive again, our magic is lost...

 Now, create special *hint* file hashget-hint.json (or .hashget-hint.json ,
 if you want it to be hidden) in /tmp/test with this content: